offbynull/learn/Bioinformatics/input/input.md

 | 5 | GAAAT AAATC     |
 | 6 | GAAATC          |

-Often times we'll need to either...
+Common scenarios involving k-mers:

-* search for an exact k-mer.
+ * Search for an exact k-mer.
-* search for an approximate k-mer (fuzzy search).
+ * Search for an approximate k-mer (fuzzy search).
-* find k-mers of interest in a sequence (e.g. repeating k-mers).
+ * Find k-mers of interest in a sequence (e.g. repeating k-mers).

 ### Reverse Complement